kdjordan/cdr-complaint/README.md

 This is a React application meant to be run locally.

-This application allows a user to upload a CDR and create as many complaints as they want.
+This application allows a user to upload a CSV of CDRs and create as many complaints as they want.

 Here's how it works:
 1. Upload a CSV file and see a preview of the data.